ome/omero-guides/example_facility_manager.rst

 Get users started
 -----------------

 Here we describe how to get users started.
-This is a walkthrough for a facility manager or another potential super-user of OMERO in charge of introducing new users to OMERO.
+This is a walkthrough for a facility manager in charge of introducing new users to OMERO.

 Step-by-Step
 ------------